-The use of existing precipitation data analysis tools previously employed by the Water Department will be continued under the Comprehensive Monitoring Plan.
-NetSTORM is a computer program for rainfall and planning-level rainfall-runoff storage-treatment analysis.
 NetSTORM adapts selected algorithms originally included in the HEC-STORM program into a modern interface, extends the HEC-STORM methodology to simulation of linked structures in a complex collection system, performs intensity-duration-frequency analysis of precipitation data, and disaggregates daily and hourly precipitation data to higher resolutions for use in rainfall-runoff modeling.
 While these functions and others included in the program have been explored and improved upon by other researchers, NetSTORM possesses a unique collection of tools for rapid assessment of precipitation data and urban runoff assessment.
-NetSTORM has been used in the development of the LTCPU for both evaluation of long-term rainfall intensity-duration-frequency analyses and for screening level evaluation of combined sewer system performance.
+NetSTORM has been used in the development of the Long Term Control Plan Update for both evaluation of long-term rainfall intensity-duration-frequency analyses and for screening level evaluation of combined sewer system performance.